OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

         What the above will do is replace the directive and its arg with the class definition for `openmdao.core.tests.test_expl_comp.RectangleComp`.
-        The resulting output will looks like this:
+        The resulting output will look like this:

         .. embed-code::
           openmdao.core.tests.test_expl_comp.RectangleComp